KenanAlzaidi/ticket-system-assignment/README.md

 *   **Default Database**: Stores system-critical data such as **Admin Users** and **Sessions**.
 It uses standard Laravel migrations (`database/migrations/`) and maintains its own `migrations` table.
 *   **Department Databases**: Store business-logic data (Tickets, Notes).
 These are managed via the custom migration subsystem described below.

+**Note on Assignment Scope:** As per the assignment requirements, this project is pre-configured to support **5 distinct department databases** (Technical Issues, Account & Billing, Product & Service, General Inquiry, Feedback & Suggestions), ensuring full data segregation from day one.

 ### 2. Configuration Layer
 The system dynamically maps department names to database connections.
 - **`config/departments.php`**: Maps user-facing ticket types to internal connection names.